Rari-Capital/vaults/README.md

 ## Contributing

 You will need a copy of [DappTools](dapp.tools) installed before proceeding.
-See the [installation guide](https://github.com/dapphub/dapptools#installation) in the [dapphub/dapptools](https://github.com/dapphub/dapptools) repo for details.
+See the [installation guide](https://github.com/dapphub/dapptools#installation) for details.

 ### Setup